ACINQ/eclair/source/index.html.md

 ]
 ```

-Returns non detailed information about all public channels in the network.
+Returns non-detailed information about all public channels in the network.

 ## AllUpdates